For additional information, please be sure to visit the following pages:

 How many attendees will be at the conference?
 We estimate approximately 3,000 appointed and elected city officials in attendance.
 Additionally we estimate more than 400 exhibiting companies for an additional 1,500 exhibitor personnel, sponsors, and staff.

 What is included with the booth space?
 Only the space and an allotment of exhibit hall passes are included with the rental of booth space.
 With the exception of islands, each exhibit space will be separated by draping.
 Booth pricing does NOT include carpeting and basic booth furnishings or utilities.
 Carpeting is required for all booth spaces under 20 x 20.
 Our show decorator offers a “show special” package that includes carpeting, a draped table, two chairs, and a wastebasket for approximately $278 per 10 x 10 booth space.
 When ordered by itself, carpeting is approximately $201 per 10 x 10.
 Exhibitors have the option of ordering carpeting and furnishings through the show decorator or may bring in their own carpeting or approved floor covering and furnishings.
 Details and ordering information will be sent to each exhibitor after confirmation of booth space.
 Internet access is NOT included with the booth space.
+Internet access can be ordered through Smart City, the exclusive communication provider for the Fort Worth Convention Center.
 If you require Internet access for your exhibit and need an estimate, please contact TML before reserving your booth space.

 When will I be able to order furnishings?
-The show decorator, The Expo Group, will begin contacting all confirmed exhibitors on July 11.
+The show decorator, The Expo Group, will begin contacting all confirmed exhibitors in July (date TBA).
 Exhibitors signing up after that time will be contacted by The Expo Group within one week of reserving their space.

 Why aren’t furnishings included with the booth space?
 Not all exhibitors require the same furnishings and some prefer to bring in their own.
 Instead of raising the booth rental fee by including standard furnishings for all booths, we allow exhibitors the option to decide for themselves what and how much they need.